 - In order to ensure that your child receives treatment, please arrive on time for your appointment

 Infection control has always been a top priority for UF College of Dentistry.
-Our dental outreach programs follow infection control recommendations from the American Dental Association (ADA), the Centers for Disease Control and Prevention (CDC), and the Occupational Safety and Health Administration (OSHA).
-Below is a summary of updated infection control measures to our community dental programs in response to new guidance from these organizations following COVID-19:
+Our dental outreach programs follow infection control recommendations from the American Dental Association (ADA), the Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
+Below is a summary of infection control measures to our community dental programs in response to guidance from these organizations:

-- All dental care providers will be equipped with higher-level Personal Protective Equipment (PPE), including face shields, N-95 respirators, and cover gowns.
+- All dental care providers will be equipped with higher-level Personal Protective Equipment (PPE), including level 3 masks, eye protection, gloves and cover gowns.